dixitbharat/badminton_analytics/README.md

 **Approach**:
 - **Quadrant Definition**: The boundaries of the badminton court are divided into four quadrants: top-left, top-right, bottom-left, and bottom-right.
 - **Quadrant Time Calculation**: As the shuttlecock moves, it's continuously checked if its position falls within the boundaries of each quadrant.
 When the shuttlecock crosses into a new quadrant, a timer starts to measure the time spent in that quadrant.
 This process repeats for each quadrant, and the cumulative time spent in each quadrant is recorded.

-By addressing these four problems, the script provides insights into various aspects of a badminton game, including player performance, shot types, and court positioning.